-Your final plan should be specific, and include information such as who will develop the communication, who will deliver it, what key messages should be in it, and when, how, and to whom it will be delivered.
+Your final project communication plan should be specific, and include information such as who will develop the communication, who will deliver it, what key messages should be in it, and when, how, and to whom it will be delivered.
 Smaller, simpler projects may be able to just think about the prior steps and jump right to this document.
 Larger, complex projects should have sufficient time devoted to complete a comprehensive plan.

-Are you ready to develop an effective communication plan?
+Are you ready to develop an effective project communication plan?
 You may also want to check out 5 Essential Communication Practices for Project Managers and 4 Critical Tools to Improve Project Communications.
-And if you need a communication plan template, be sure to check out our downloadable templates.
+And if you need a project communication plan template, be sure to check out our downloadable templates.